II. THE PROKARYOTIC CELL: BACTERIA

 The two subunits combine during protein synthesis to form a complete 70S ribosome about 25nm in diameter.
 A typical bacterium may have as many as 15,000 ribosomes.

-To view electron micrograph showing the nucleoid and ribosomes in a Streptococcus, see the Rockefeller University home page.
+To view electron micrograph showing the nucleoid and ribosomes in a Streptococcus pneumoniae. see Fig. 1.

 The chromosome is the genetic material of the bacterium.
 Genes (def) located along the DNA are transcribed (def) into RNA molecules, primarily messenger RNA (mRNA) (def), transfer RNA (tRNA (def), and ribosomal RNA (rRNA) (def).
 Messenger RNA is then translated (def) into protein at the ribosomes.